eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 We've already seen them in action in various places for functions, lastly for return types, but also for arguments...

-Are arguments so different from variable definition!?
-Nope!
-Actually **we can use concepts also for variable definition!**
+**Are arguments so different from variable definition!?** Nope!
+Actually <mark>we can use concepts also for variable definition!</mark>

 ```cpp
 const std::integral auto res = mean(1.0f, 2.0f);